activeadmin/activeadmin/CONTRIBUTING.md

   opened the PR, only one extra approval is needed.
 * It has no requested changes.
 * It is up to date with current master.
-* It has been opened for at least 48h.

 Any maintainer is allowed to merge a PR if all of these conditions are met.